Buying Extra Virgin Olive Oil

 After than there's lots more: peroxides, K values etc, which we discuss in in more depth here.

-When you look at the label on a bottle of typical supermarket extra virgin olive oil, you're unlikely to get the information above, because the oil has come through a bulk commodity supply chain.
+When you look at the label on a bottle of typical supermarket extra virgin olive oil, you're unlikely to get the information above, because the oil has come through a bulk commodity (unchilled) supply chain.

-And unfortunately the Nutritional Information Panel (NIP) is rather useless when it comes to info about what's in the bottle, because ALL olive oils are made of the same thing, a mixture of healthy fats.
-(Here's more detail on the NIP if you wanna go down that rabbit hole!)
+As for the Nutritional Information Panel (NIP), it's totally useless when it comes to determining the quality of what's in that bottle.
+(As well, the nutritional profile of all olive oils at a macro level is pretty much the same thing, ~73% monounsaturated fat.(Here's more detail on the NIP if you wanna go down that rabbit hole!)

 At Olivver, you'll see a detailed profile of the EVOO we stock, with data like acidity, so you know it's the good stuff!